dijksterhuis/octatools/README.md

     - `ArrangementBlock.unknown_2`
     - `ArrangementFile.unknown_1`
     - `ArrangementFile.unknown_2`
+- More tests.
+- Even more tests.

+### `octatools`

+- Clean up CLI commands, sort out CLI options etc via CLAP.
+  - go the `docker container/volume/network` route
+    - `octatools project`
+    - `octatools sample`
+    - `octatools bank`
+    - `octatools arrangement`
+    - etc.
+- Refactor the copy_bank code -- it is a mess.
+- Fixup the sample chain gain settings so they're easier to understand (not being translated properly for humans atm).
+- Make the code more idiomatic / 'clean' / optimised.
 - Cross-compilation / CI builds on Windows 10/11 and macOS.
 - Consolidation:
   - Audio files from a Project into a Set's Audio Pool.